-Applications for campus accommodaiton are made online at http://accom.brunel.ac.uk/apply.
-Before you join the University in September, normally in January, we will send you an email requesting that you complete an online application form.
+Applications for campus accommodation are made online at http://accom.brunel.ac.uk/apply.
+Before you join the University in September we will send you an email requesting that you complete an online application form during the month of January.
 This form will allow you to indicate a preference for either an en suite or a standard room, supply a mobile number for SMS (text messaging) and provide a contact email address.
 Please note that we are unable to guarantee preferences, but the information supplied will help Accommodation Services complete the allocation process.

 If you need to apply for a visa, please ensure that you allow sufficient time for the British Embassy to process your application.
-Failure to do so may result in late arrival and losing your room.
+Failure to do so may result in late arrival and the loss of your room.

 If you are an exchange, pre-sessional or English@Brunel student, please see the information for prospective international students for details of how to apply.